Autism

 Why autism in girls is so often missed

-Current research points to several overlapping reasons why autistic girls are underidentified: autism assessments are less sensitive to the traits more commonly found in women and girls, autistic traits in girls tend to be under-reported by teachers, and girls are significantly more likely to mask or camouflage their differences.
+Autism is diagnosed around three to four times more often in boys than girls, but researchers increasingly believe that reflects missed diagnoses rather than true prevalence.
+Autistic girls are underidentified for overlapping reasons: assessments are less sensitive to the traits more commonly found in women and girls, teachers under-report autistic traits in girls, and girls are significantly more likely to mask their differences.

 The diagnostic criteria for autism were largely developed from studies of autistic boys and men.
 The behaviours that make autism visible in clinical settings — obvious repetitive movements, clear social withdrawal, difficulties with eye contact — tend to be more prominent in that presentation.
 Girls frequently present differently, and the tools weren't built to find them.